The Best Foreign Films to Watch to Learn Popular Languages

 You might have guessed this after watching a Bollywood film before visiting India, and then feeling disappointment when you realize that no one actually breaks into song and dance after resolving a personal crisis.

 So how should you use films to learn languages?

 First of all, it’s going to take some work.
 Being a couch potato won’t cut it.
 You really have to pay attention to the film.
 You don’t have to understand every single word, but you should try to grasp as much context as you can from whatever you’re watching.

 Try not to dive into overly complex films.
 Stick to films that you know feature relatively linear plots.
 When you’re still just learning a language, you probably won’t be ready for that indie-art film with abstract meanings.
-That means it’s probably best to stick with simple action, drama, romance or comedy, which leads us to the whole reason why you’re reading this.
+That means it’s probably best to stick with simple action, drama, romance or comedy.

 You want to know the best foreign films for learning languages.
 Look no further than this useful list below.
 These films are fantastic for those who are just beginning, as well as intermediate learners who want to get a proper feel for the culture behind the languages.
 These films do just that.

 Deus Ex Cinema: The Best Foreign Films for Language Learners

 Language: English (American)